Osmagtor/8-to-4-scart-switch/README.md

 ## PCB Breakdown

-### Source Material
+### Multiple Inputs

-The design of the board largely borrows from inexpensive SCART switches that I have found in hardware stores, like the one pictured below, and whose overall quality I can vouch for after years of use.
+The design of the board largely borrows from inexpensive dime in a dozen SCART switches that I have found in hardware stores, like the one pictured below, and whose overall quality I can vouch for after years of use.

 ![Source SCART Switch](photos/PXL_20240723_123420564.jpg)